AOV vs CR vs RPV vs GMV in Ecommerce: Important Metrics You Should Know

-Whether you’re a seasoned ecommerce player or a new entrant, understanding and measuring the performance of your online store is vital for growth and profitability.
+Whether you’re an experienced ecommerce player or just entering the market, understanding and gauging the performance of your online store is vital for growth and profitability.

-The four most important ecommerce metrics that can significantly impact your bottom line are the Average Order Value (AOV), Conversion Rate (CR), Revenue Per Visitor (RPV) and Gross Merchandise Value (GMV).
+The four principal ecommerce metrics that can largely impact your revenue are the Average Order Value (AOV), Conversion Rate (CR), Revenue Per Visitor (RPV), and Gross Merchandise Value (GMV).

 What are eCommerce Metrics?